Note: Sink may be predrilled for a single hole faucet or a 4" spread. Please specify when ordering

 Following these recommendations for the care and cleaning of your stainless steel sink will help to ensure that your stainless steel sink will provide you with many years of service.

 Keeping your copper sink looking beautiful is easy and in most cases maintenance free.
 Copper sinks are a unique group of luxury items… they don’t require any special treatment!
 Copper is a metal that changes and evolves with time as it reacts with various elements.
 You will find that the copper sink will “age” and look even more beautiful as time passes than the first time you see it.

 Maintaining copper - Our Copperhaus kitchen sinks, bathroom sinks and vessel sinks are completed with a patina finish that is ‘fired’ into the material, giving them a weathered or ‘aged’ appearance.
 If you scrub, polish, or use any abrasive or acid-based product on your copper sinks, you will damage the patina finish.
 The key to maintaining copper sinks in perfect condition is all about what you don’t do: don’t scrub or polish them!
 Here’s what you do – Rinse your copper sink with water after each use…give it a thorough cleaning with mild soap and a soft cloth from time to time…and, always avoid using anything abrasive on it.
 With nothing more than this simple routine of ‘rinse and wash’, your copper sink will give you a lifetime of enjoyment.

-This Whitehaus Collection hammered brass sink is a square, with a hammered texture bowl, mirror finish ledge and a 2" center drain.
+This Whitehaus Collection hammered Stainless Steel or Copper sink is a square, with a hammered texture bowl, mirror finish ledge and a 2" center drain.
 The entertainment/prep sink is designed for drop-in installation and can be predrilled for a single-hole faucet or a 4" spread.